Annerys Vargas

-Annerys Victoria Vargas Valdez (born August 7, 1981) is a retired female volleyball player from the Dominican Republic, who won four consecutive gold medals at the Central American and Caribbean Games.
+Annerys Victoria Vargas Valdez (born August 7, 1981) is a retired female volleyball player from the Dominican Republic who won four consecutive gold medals at the Central American and Caribbean Games.

 Career

 2003

-She won gold medal with the women's national team at the 2003 Pan American Games in her home town Santo Domingo, Dominican Republic.
-There she was awarded best server and blocker.
-Later that year, she won the Best Blocker and bronze medal at the 2003 NORCECA Championship.
+Vargas won gold medal with the women's national team at the 2003 Pan American Games in her home town Santo Domingo, Dominican Republic.
+She was selected as the Best Server and Best Blocker.
+Later that year, she won the bronze medal at the 2003 NORCECA Championship, and was selected as the Best Blocker.

 2004

-She plays as a middle-blocker and competed at the 2004 Summer Olympics for her native country which finished in 11th place.
+Vargas played as a middle blocker and competed at the 2004 Summer Olympics for her native country, which finished in 11th place.

-Playing with the Dominican club Los Cachorros, she finished the 2004 season of the Superior Tournament as the First Runner-Up, after losing to Mirador the final series.
+Playing with the Dominican club Los Cachorros, Vargas finished the 2004 season of the Superior Tournament as the First Runner-Up, after losing to Mirador in the final series.

 2005

-Joined the Puerto Rican professional team Vaqueras de Bayamón from the LVSF for the 2005 season.
-Being selected among the "Offensive Team".
+Vargas joined the Puerto Rican professional team Vaqueras de Bayamón from the LVSF for the 2005 season.
+She was selected among the "Offensive Team".

 2006

-In her second season with the Bayamón team, Annerys won the "Best Blocker" and "All-Star" for the 2006 season.
-While playing a game Puerto Rico, where she was such an idol, she lost a shoe and a fan jumped to the court and picked it up, she had to finish the game with just one shoe.
+In her second season with the Bayamón team, Vargas was selected as the "Best Blocker" and as an "All-Star" for the 2006 season.
+While playing a game Puerto Rico, where she was seen as an idol, she lost a shoe and a fan jumped to the court and picked it up, forcing her to finish the game with just one shoe.

-At the volleyball tournament during the 2006 Central American and Caribbean Games, she won the "Most Valuable Player", "Best Blocker" and "Best Server" awards and with her team the gold medal.
+At the volleyball tournament during the 2006 Central American and Caribbean Games, Vargas won the "Most Valuable Player", "Best Blocker" and "Best Server" awards and with her team the gold medal.
 After a successful 2006 season, she won the Dominican Republic "Volleyball Athlete of the Year" award.

 2007

-Playing with the Spanish team Grupo 2002 Murcia, win the Supercup, Queen Cup and Spanish Superliga.
-After winning the Superliga, she celebrated with her team taking a bath at the Murcia's Plaza Circular.
-The same season she won the 2007 CEV Top Teams Cup.
+Playing with the Spanish team Grupo 2002 Murcia, Vargas won the Supercup, Queen Cup, and Spanish Superliga.
+After winning the Superliga, she celebrated with her team by taking a bath at Murcia's Plaza Circular.
+In the same season, she won the 2007 CEV Top Teams Cup.

 2008

-She participated at the 2008 FIVB Women's World Olympic Qualification Tournament, and her team finished in 4th place failing to qualify to the 2008 Summer Olympics.
+Vargas participated at the 2008 FIVB Women's World Olympic Qualification Tournament, and her team finished in 4th place failing to qualify to the 2008 Summer Olympics.
 She was selected tournament's "Best Blocker".

-Won the 2008 CEV Challenge Cup with Vakifbank Gunes Sigorta Stambuł and was awarded "Best Blocker".
+Vargas won the 2008 CEV Challenge Cup with Vakifbank Gunes Sigorta Stambuł and was awarded "Best Blocker".

 2009

-Vargas Valdez played with Criollas de Caguas from the Puerto Rican LVSF for the 2009 season, helping her team to reach the quarterfinals.
+Vargas played with Criollas de Caguas from the Puerto Rican LVSF for the 2009 season, helping her team to reach the quarterfinals.

-After winning with her team the gold medal at the 2009 NORCECA Championship qualifying for the very first time to the 2009 World Grand Champions Cup where her team won the bronze medal.
+After winning the gold medal at the 2009 NORCECA Championship, Vargas qualified for the very first time for the 2009 World Grand Champions Cup, where her team won the bronze medal.

-For the 2009/2010 she played for the club Usiminas/Minas, from the Superliga Brasileira de Voleibol.
+For the 2009-2010 season, Vargas played for the club Usiminas/Minas, from the Superliga Brasileira de Voleibol.